mumuki/mulang/docs/astspec.md

 However, Mulang extends this concept to most kind of elements in a program, regadless they are have an actual value in the original language.
 For example, class declarations and while statements are modeled as expression, although in many languages they aren't.

-As a rule of thumb if something is or can be represented as an statement, declararion or expression, then it is modeled as `Expression` in Mulang AST.
+As a rule of thumb if something is or can be represented as an statement, declararion or expression, the it is modeled as `Expression` in Mulang AST.

 ### `Record`